Edward Turner (motorcycle designer): Triumph T110 Tiger

 The production 650 cc Thunderbird was a low-compression tourer, and the 500 cc Tiger 100 was the performance bike.
 That changed in 1954, along with the change to swing arm frames and the release of the 650 cc Tiger 110, eclipsing the 500 cc Tiger 100 as the performance model.

-Chief Executive of BSA Group (BSA, Ariel, Triumph, Daimler, and Carbodies)
+Chief Executive of BSA Group

 In 1956, after a boardroom struggle over power and control, Jack Sangster became Chairman of BSA Group, succeeding Sir Bernard Docker.
 He appointed Turner Chief Executive of the Automotive Division (comprising BSA, Ariel, Triumph, Daimler and Carbodies – makers of London taxicabs).